-PHIL& 101 Intro to Philosophy (55/0)This course is an introduction to philosophy for students who have no previous background in the subject.
-The course presents a broad overview of philosophical topics of interest and importance.
+PHIL& 101 Intro to Philosophy (55/0) 5 This course is an introduction to philosophy for students who have no previous background in the subject.
+The course presents a broad overview of philosophical topics of interest and importance such as the nature of knowledge and the contents of reality.
 (F, W) HU